Your toddler and body language

 Body language supporting verbal skills

 When toddlers start to get good at making their feelings known by gesturing, pointing, and asking with their eyes, it can feel like a step back from verbal communication, but in reality, a developing understanding of body language is an important counterpoint for the development of verbal language.
-It might seem like responding to nonverbal communication isn’t a great way to encourage Baby to use her words, but recognizing and encouraging her efforts to communicate through body language, signs, and pointing, as well as through words, encourages her to keep trying new things, and boosts her confidence in her ability to make themselves understood.
+It might seem like responding to nonverbal communication isn’t a great way to encourage Baby to use her words, but recognizing and encouraging her efforts to communicate through body language, signs, and pointing, as well as through words, encourages her to keep trying new things, and boosts her confidence in her ability to make herself understood.
 If you understand what she is asking for when she points to her stuffed kitty, saying “You want the kitty?” and handing the toy to her and is actually a great way to encourage her to take more risks with her language in the future, like trying new words, new phrases, and maybe even some attempts at sentences.

 Body language as a stepping stone